 For those who have read about or vaguely remember the stolid British tribe of Dunkirk, the Battle of Britain and the Blitz, which held out in its "finest hour," last week brought a disgusting sight.

 Mobs in Parliament Square set fire to the statue of 19th century statesman Lord Palmerston and urinated on the statue of Winston Churchill.
-Pink Floyd's kid was swinging by a rope from the Cenotaph that memorializes the 700,000 British dead of the Great War.
+Charlie Gilmour, son of Pink Floyd guitarist David Gilmour, was swinging by a rope from the Cenotaph that memorializes the 700,000 British dead of the Great War.

 At night, hundreds of these anarchists peeled off to appear on Regent Street as the Rolls-Royce carrying the Prince of Wales and the Duchess of Cornwall, Camilla Parker-Bowles, entered.
 The Rolls was pounded with boots, bottles, sticks, fists and paintballs, as the mob howled "Tory scum!" and "Off with their heads!"

 A sign was pushed through an open window into Camilla's side.
 So precarious was the situation Charles' security detail was close to drawing guns to protect the first in line to the throne.

 What was the mob protesting?
 Tuition increases for students who pay less for college than the parents of American students.
 In Parliament, the ruling coalition's 83-vote margin, after defections, was cut by three-fourths on the vote to raise the tuition fees.

 And Europe is only at the beginning of this age of austerity.

 Across the Irish Sea, the 50,000 protesters have departed from the General Post Office where the Rising of 1916 took place.
 But the government's budget to meet the demands of the European Union for a bailout of Ireland passed in the Dail by just five votes, 82-77